david-alexander/protobuf-haxe/protogen/README.md

 ProtoC Plugin for Haxe
 ======================

 This is a Haxe generator plugin for ProtoC.
-To use it, first [download the Protobuf ssource][https://code.google.com/p/protobuf/downloads/list], and then follow these steps:
+To use it, first <a href="https://code.google.com/p/protobuf/downloads/list">download the Protobuf source</a>, and then follow these steps:

 * Copy the `haxe` directory (inside this directory) into `src/google/protobuf/compiler` (inside the Protobuf source tree).
 * Add the files from the `haxe` directory to the build.
 (For MSVC, this means adding them to `vsprojects/libprotoc.vcproj`.)